claws/BH1750/README.md

 reconfigure the sensor when you next attempt a measurement so you should not have to worry about such low level details.

-Usually you will get a float value which represent the lux equivalent.
+Usually you will get an integer value which represent the lux equivalent.
-  - Low Resolution Mode - (0.0 up to 54612.5 lux)
+  - Low Resolution Mode - (generic range: 0.0 up to 54612.5 lux)
-  - High Resolution Mode - (0.0 up to 54612.5 lux)
+  - High Resolution Mode - (generic range: 0.0 up to 54612.5 lux)
-  - High Resolution Mode 2 - (0.0 up to 27306.25 lux)
+  - High Resolution Mode 2 - (generic range: 0.0 up to 27306.25 lux)

 The sensor returns a 16 bit unsigned integer.
 Therefore the maximum value is limited in general.
 The standard conversion between the so called 'counts' to lux is 1/1.2, that means you get a smaller value.
+If a error occurs you will get a positive value closely to the max.
+  - 65534 (65535-1) no valid data was transmitted from the sensor
+  - 65533 (65535-2) device is not configured
+If you use the float, you get:
 If a error occurs you will get a negative value.
   - -1 no valid data was transmitted from the sensor
   - -2 device is not configured